 Egyptian museum of antiquities in Tahrir square is the main and most famous Cairo museum dedicated to Ancient Egyptian artifacts, mummies: both human and animal mummies are on display, and pharaonic culture in general.

-No Egypt tour is complete without a visit to the Egyptian Museum in Cairo.
+No Egypt tour is complete without visit to the Egyptian Museum in Cairo.
 You could spend a month in this vast, fusty and cavernous museum and barely scratch the surface.
 The building of the museum constructed by a French architect was built over 100 years ago and hosts more than 120 000 artifacts.
 The museum houses an unbelievable exhibit depicting ancient Egypt's glorious reign.
 Mummies, sarcophagi, pottery, jewellery and of course King Tutankhamen's treasures, it's all there.
-The most famous collection of Tutankhamun includes clothes, funerary couches, golden sarcophagi, statues to canopic jars containing the boy king's internal organs.
+The most famous collection of Tutankhamen includes clothes, funerary couches, golden sarcophagi, statues to canopic jars containing the boy king's internal organs.
 As well as Tut's death mask, 11kg of solid gold with details in lapis lazuli, obsidian and quartz.

 The imposing building which presently hosts the museum was designed by the French architect Marcel Dourgnon, winner of the international competition.
 Its neo-classical style thought suitable for ancient monuments.
 Two main floors are reserved for exhibitions open to public and for study galleries.
 It now contains 120 000 objects dating from the various eras of ancient Egyptian civilization and new objects have recently been added to the exposition.